 Even working out who is allowed to enter a country these days can be as big a challenge as actually trying to plan a trip!

-Read up on currently entry rules for Jordan and any changes to COVID entry requirements before booking those flights, then check your Visa requirements.
-Most nationalities are entitled to visit Jordan with a paid Visa on Arrival (including children).
+Read up on current entry rules for Jordan before booking those flights, then check your Visa requirements.
+Most nationalities can visit Jordan with a paid Visa on Arrival (including children).

 One thing we would thoroughly recommend, though, is getting your hands on the Jordan Pass.
-This pass covers not only your Visa but entry to Petra & dozens of other attractions in Jordan for up to 2 weeks, you can understand more about it here.
+This pass covers your Visa and includes free entry to Petra & dozens of other attractions in Jordan for up to 2 weeks; you can understand more about it here.